-A winter pregnancy isn’t really the time for heels.
+A winter pregnancy isn’t the time for heels.
 Instead, wear flats or, preferably, boots with treads, and consider buying crampons – those nifty traction nets you can attach to your shoes for better grip.
 This is all in service of avoiding slips and falls.
-Of course, if the weather is particularly inclement, the best preventative measure for falls is just to stay indoors.
+Of course, if the weather is mainly inclement, the best preventative measure for falls is to stay indoors.
 Whatever errand you need to run is not as important as your safety, and whatever appointment you might be missing will surely understand.

 Keep Yourself Hydrated

 Winter weather can be dry, as can the heated homes where one takes refuge.
 And when the weather outside is biting, sometimes the last thing you want to do is drink a cold glass of water.
 But it would be best if you stay hydrated.
 Refer to this article on Being the Parent for how much water you should drink during pregnancy and, if need be, set up a timer to remind you to drink water.
 If you want a hot drink, consider herbal tea.

 Remember to be safe, avoid any risky activities and stay proactive about pain relief.
 Follow these tips for a more comfortable winter pregnancy.